-The last year has been a bit weird for all of us.
+The last two years has been a bit weird for all of us.
 We’ve swapped out the tortuous morning commutes with functional work from home office spaces, we’ve hopped on Zoom calls and invested in an excessive amount of comfy loungewear.

 Yes, it’s true, many of us started off with the best intentions, sitting down at a desk each morning to start the work day the right way.
 However, we also can’t deny that it’s been a slippery slope which has ended up with many of us crawling under the covers and resorting to working from the comfort of our beds, otherwise known as ‘The Soft Office’.